Chapter 7 Can Help You Get Back On Track

 What is Chapter 7 Bankruptcy?

-Before delving into the positives of bankruptcy, we will quickly explain what Chapter 7 bankruptcy is.
+Before delving into the Positives of Filing for Chapter 7 Bankruptcy in Washington, we will quickly explain what Chapter 7 bankruptcy is.

 A Chapter 7 allows you to get many, or all, of your debts cancelled.
 To repay your creditors, some of your assets may have to be sold.
 However, most of the time, a debtor’s assets are exempt, meaning you will be able to keep them even after the filing.

-The Positives of Filing for Chapter 7 Bankruptcy
+Positives of Filing for Chapter 7 Bankruptcy in Washington

 We know that filing for Chapter 7 bankruptcy is not something you necessarily want to do, and you may be worried about all of the negative things that come along with it.
 However, we want you to also consider the positives of filing for bankruptcy.
 In the long run, declaring bankruptcy will help you get back on the right track financially.